Six of the best to flatten your belly

 Patrick Dale reveals the secrets for developing a 'six-pack' to be proud of

-The core, as the mid section is commonly known, is actually made up of a number of muscles, all of which deserve our attention if we are to develop a well balanced, functional and attractive set of abdominal muscles.
-Whilst it is not necessary to know the names of all these muscles to be able to exercise them effectively, it is worth casting an eye over the core's components so you can dazzle your friends with your new found anatomy and physiology knowledge!
+The core, as the mid-section is known, is actually made up of a number of muscles, all of which deserve our attention if we are to develop a well-balanced, functional and attractive set of abdominal muscles.
+Whilst it is not necessary to know the names of all these muscles to be able to exercise them effectively, it is worth casting an eye over the core's components, so you can dazzle your friends with your new-found anatomy and physiology knowledge!

 When considering the merits of a particular core exercise, it is vitally important to determine if we can make the movement more demanding as we improve the condition of the target musculature.
 If the answer is a resounding "no" then there are better exercises for us to choose!
 A good example of a poor core exercise is the old gym favourite the abdominal cradle.